Image via WikipediaAll cruel people describe themselves as paragons of frankness-Tennessee Williams

 We now learn from the scientific and biological fraternity that all humans are a product of X and Y chromosomes.
 Geneticists can now reveal to us that there are 35,000 genes in the human DNA and 3 billion chemical base pairs in the human DNA.
-This is a testament to human equality.
+This is a testament to human equality before the Almighty God.
 Overemphasizing differences hides prejudices that are disgracefully inappropriate in context.
 Overemphasizing similarities is the best tool to attaining accomplishments in the workplace.
 The belief that “all men are created equal” should be the best applicable emphasis.

 The first thing to have in a modern workplace is a balanced culture, if not code of regulations to be equally observed by all regardless of race, color, creed, religion, national origin, political affiliation or sex.
 Rules that call for tolerance and harmony in the workplace must be applied to ensure tranquility and serendipity.
 A good leader is the one who discourages negative behaviors like incivility and other detrimental actions that are appalling in perspective.